-Social Networks are undoubtedly some of the most effective tools a Law Firm can use for its marketing activities, paid or organic.
-Facebook is one of the most mainstream networks that attract many Attorneys and prospective clients.
-While Ads can be drivers for conversions at competitive CPAs, do you know what it takes consistently to get them approved?
+Social networks are undoubtedly some of the most effective tools a law firm can use for its marketing activities, paid or organic.
+Facebook is one of the most mainstream networks that attract many attorneys and prospective clients.
+While ads can drive conversions at competitive CPAs, do you know what it takes consistently to get them approved?

-We’ve talked multiple times on our Nanato Media blog about Social Media networks and Facebook, covering organic posts your Law Firm should be posting and ideal Facebook Ads placements for Law Firms (among other topics).
+We’ve talked multiple times on our Nanato Media blog about Facebook and other social media networks, covering organic posts your law firm should be posting and ideal Facebook Ad placements for law firms (among other topics).
 We’ve even discussed it on our legal marketing podcast, In Camera.
-But if you want to keep your relationship with Facebook on good terms, your account safe, and your ads active, there are several steps you need to take.
-Today, we’ll go over the ten most crucial steps that will allow you to get your Facebook ads approved and concentrate on what matters the most, signing new clients.
+If you want to keep your relationship with Facebook on good terms, your account safe, and your ads active, there are several steps you need to take.
+Today, we’ll go over the ten most crucial steps that will allow you to get your Facebook ads approved so you can concentrate on what matters the most, signing new clients.

 - Facebook Page Quality

-The Social Media giant is trying to closely monitor the content shared on the platform in an effort to improve the overall quality.
+The social media giant is trying to closely monitor the content shared on its platform in an effort to improve the overall quality.
 Therefore, it’s especially vital to avoid having your content in the infamous “Facebook Jail.”
-Our first recommendation is to pay attention to your Law Firm’s Facebook page quality.
-Every ad, each campaign is tied to your page, and therefore you should never overlook that point.
-Like Google, Facebook wants to provide quality content to the users, so sharing helpful information and unique and educational content can be a great first step to stand out.
+Our first recommendation is to pay attention to your law firm’s Facebook page quality.
+For every ad, each campaign is tied to your page.
+Therefore you can’t afford to overlook it.
+Like Google, Facebook wants to provide quality content to its users, so sharing helpful information and unique and educational content can be a great first step to standing out.
 We strongly recommend avoiding getting involved in controversial matters and spamming.
-It’d be better only to post what matters than posting low-value assets.
+It’s always better to post about what matters than to post low-value assets.
 Our guide to organic posting could be a great way to begin.
-Additionally, we’d suggest you periodically check your page quality; you can find more information on the official thread.
+Additionally, we’d suggest you periodically check your page quality; you can find more information on this official thread.

-Tip: Remember always to keep a single Facebook account.
+Tip: Remember to always keep a single Facebook account.
 You must keep that in mind and gain control over any old or lost accounts.
-If that can’t be possible, you can go through Facebook’s process.
+If that isn’t possible, you can go through Facebook’s process.

 - Facebook Ad formats, placement, and goals.

-We’ve devoted an entire article to this, but it’s another chance to stress the importance of the formats, placements, and goals you select.
-To us, understanding and selecting these is the first step towards your Law Firm’s success with Facebook Ads.
+We’ve devoted an entire article to this, but we’ll use this as another chance to stress the importance of the formats, placements, and goals you select.
+To us, understanding and selecting these is the first step towards your law firm’s success with Facebook Ads.
 Evaluating your targets will allow you to maximize your ROI and give Facebook the right signals, showing that users are getting the expected experience.
-Plan your goals, use the proper assets, and it’ll be a win-win situation.
-You’ll get your ads approved and performing, and Facebook will get a satisfied advertiser in you and users who find what they’re looking for.
+Plan your goals and use the proper assets, and it’ll be a win-win situation.
+You’ll get your ads approved and performing, and Facebook will be happy to have both a satisfied advertiser and users who can find what they’re looking for.

 - Facebook Ad Quality.

-In the past, we’ve talked about Google Quality Score and its importance for your Ads performance.
+In the past, we’ve talked about the Google Quality Score and its importance for your ads’ performance.
 Facebook is no different and will evaluate the quality of your ads.
-One of the most common reasons for campaign disapproval is the lack of relevancy, the accuracy of the information, improperly targeted audiences, and image quality.
+One of the most common reasons for campaign disapproval is lack of relevancy, inaccurate information, improperly targeted audiences, and poor image quality.
 We’d suggest you look into the Facebook Images guidelines and relevance scores.
-If a few parts are unclear, feel free to drop us a line, we’re always here to help.
+If a few parts are unclear, feel free to drop us a line.
+We’re always here to help.

 - Landing Pages.